mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 ## The Mender client states supporting state-script customization

-For each state listed below, state scripts are run as pre- and post-scripts:
+State scripts run as pre- and post-scripts for each state listed below:

 ### Managed mode